TakeLab/podium/docs/source/preprocessing.rst

 Text Cleanup
 -------------

-:class:`podium.preproc.TextCleanUp` is a hook wrapper of a versatile library that can perform a number of text cleaning operations.
+:class:`podium.preproc.TextCleanUp` is a **pretokenization** hook, a wrapper of a versatile library that can perform a number of text cleaning operations.
 For full options, we refer the reader to the
 `cleantext <https://github.com/jfilter/clean-text>`__ repository .
 In Podium, :class:`podium.preproc.TextCleanUp` can be used as follows:

 .. code-block:: python